fermga/TNFR-LFS/tests/README.md

 ## Mini track pack fixtures

-The `mini_track_pack` fixture synthesises a compact dataset with:
+The `mini_track_pack` fixture synthesises a compact pack with deterministic
+metadata:

-* `data/tracks/AS.toml` describing the `AS3` layout and its extras.
+* `data/tracks/AS.toml` describes the `AS3` layout and its auxiliary sections.
-* `data/track_profiles/p_test_combo.toml` containing deterministic weights and hints.
+* `data/track_profiles/p_test_combo.toml` provides fixed weights and hints.
-* `modifiers/combos/demo_profile__p_test_combo.toml` with scale factors and hint overrides.
+* `modifiers/combos/demo_profile__p_test_combo.toml` pins the scale factors and overrides used by the recommendation engine.
-* `data/cars/DEMO.toml` so the CLI can resolve the modifier via the car profile.
+* `data/cars/DEMO.toml` lets the CLI resolve the modifier through the car profile.

-When adding new test circuits or modifiers reuse the fixture by copying its structure into new files under the temporary directory.
-Prefer short manifest names and floats with few decimals so assertions stay readable.
-For additional layouts extend the TOML with `[config.XY#]` tables; for more profiles write extra `*.toml` files into the generated directories and return their identifiers from the fixture as new dataclass fields.
+When adding test circuits or modifiers, replicate this structure inside the temporary directory created by the fixture.
+Keep manifest names short and round floats to a few decimals so assertions remain readable.
+To model extra layouts extend the TOML with `[config.XY#]` tables; to add more profiles create additional `*.toml` files in the generated directories and expose their identifiers as new dataclass fields returned by the fixture.

 ## Acceptance orchestration fixtures

-The `acceptance_bundle_series`, `acceptance_records` and
+The `acceptance_bundle_series`, `acceptance_records`, and
-`acceptance_microsectors` fixtures exercise the nodal stage, window occupancy metrics and modal coupling/resonance operators without relying on the full EPI extractor.
-They feed deterministic bundles and segmentation metadata to `orchestrate_delta_metrics` so that the acceptance tests can validate:
+`acceptance_microsectors` fixtures exercise the nodal stage, window occupancy metrics, and modal coupling/resonance operators without invoking the full EPI extractor.
+They feed deterministic bundles and segmentation metadata into `orchestrate_delta_metrics`, allowing the acceptance tests to validate:

 * Monotonic smoothing of the Sense Index time series.
-* Pairwise coupling per node and global resonance values derived from the smoothed series.
+* Per-node coupling and overall resonance derived from the smoothed series.
-* ν_f weighting effects over the entropy-aware Sense Index calculation.
+* ν_f weighting effects applied to the entropy-aware Sense Index calculation.
 * Convergence of the recursive memory and mutation operators.

 Run the scenarios with: